shubhamdv1/shubhamdv1/README.md

 ## Data engineer
-Expertise in data pipeline and sql.
+Expertise in sql, data pipeline, Python and ETL.